siyul-park/uniflow/README.md

 ## 📝 Overview

 Efficiently manage complex data flows and adjust them in real-time.
-With the ability to add [plugins](./plugin/README.md) and nodes, workflows can be easily implemented and expanded to optimize processes according to business needs.
+With the ability to add [plugins](plugins/README.md), workflows can be easily expanded to optimize processes according to business needs.
 Build a strong foundation for continuous system evolution and deliver personalized services.

 ## 🎯 Key Features